g4mm4dec4y/y12-software-engineering/README.md

-# y12-software-engineering
-This is classwork for Year 12 Software Engineering.
+This is work for Year 12 Software Engineering.